masontuckett/masontuckett.xyz/content/posts/career-update.md

 A Personal Update on My Transition to Education

-## Career Update (Clarification)
+## A Need for Clarification

 In my personal life, I have received a lot of confusion and outright bewilderment as to why I am choosing to *temporarily* transition into secondary education.

-As I am relatively public, and this website serves as a sort of refined *__proof of character__*—I wanted to clear the misconceptions and vast mischaracterizations levied against me.
+As I am relatively public, and this website serves as a sort of refined *__proof of character__*—I wanted to dispel the misconceptions and vast mischaracterizations levied against my trajectory.

 ### "WHY!?"

 To outsiders, it appears as if I am throwing away a fledgling, long-term career in cybersecurity; __that is objectively the furthest thing from the truth.__

-I had tried for years to enter the cybersecurity market during my time at Weber State University—*all to no avail*.
+I had tried for years to enter the cybersecurity market during my time at Weber State University—__*all to no avail*__.

 Suddenly, my efforts started to rapidly catch up to me, and everything changed once I concluded undergrad.